jimleroyer/union-find-inspector/README.md

 ## Why? ##

-First for curiousity, for looking at different ways that a tree can be formed.
-The array data structure isn't a human friendly way to visualize.
+First for curiousity, for seeing in a human-friendly way how a tree built from a disjoint-set looks like.
+The array data upon which it relies isn't helpful for understanding its structure.

 Second, to help any people out there who would want to modify the algorithm to their requirements.